 Most cases of sciatica pass in around six weeks without the need for treatment.

-- taking stronger painkiller tablets
+- stronger painkiller tablets

 In rare cases surgery may be needed to correct the problem in your spine.

 Read more about treating sciatica.

 You can minimise your risk of a further episode of sciatica by:

 - adopting a better posture and lifting techniques at work